AyBims/zero_day/README.md

-readme file for vagrant task
+this is a readme file